uretgec/my-product-hunt/README.md

 # My Product Hunt Browser Extension
-Some basic personal changes made on Product Hunt website
+Some basic personal changes made on Product Hunt website.
+Especially you will like Product Hunt Dark Mode Theme!

 ![screenshot](https://raw.githubusercontent.com/uretgec/my-product-hunt/develop/screenshots/my-product-hunt-more-data.png)

 ## Feature
-- (NEW) Dark Mode is ready to use
+- (NEW) Product Hunt Dark Mode is ready to use
 - Removes blur effect background with sign up button on today list at homepage
 - Changes "Promoted Products" background color
 - Shows more data of product detail without go to detail page